 5. In the case of core-attributes, this type of properties tends to have substantial direct control.
 Value-added attributes often have moderate control and offer security or a preferred liquidation position.
-Opportunistic attributes are characterized by insignificant control as these investment structures generally come in the form of limited partnerships and with unsecured positions.
+Opportunistic attributes are characterized by insignificant control, as these investment structures generally come in the form of limited partnerships and with unsecured positions.

 6. Core portfolios should achieve relatively high income returns and display relatively low volatility.
 Valued-added portfolios should derive a considerable part of their return from real estate property appreciation and should exhibit moderate volatility.
-An Opportunistic portfolio is expected to achieve most of its return from appreciation of real estate property values and may exhibit substantial total return volatility.
+Opportunistic portfolios are expected to achieve most of their return from the appreciation of real estate property values and may exhibit substantial total return volatility.

-7. The cap rate is simply 12 million/180 million = 6.67%
+7. The cap rate is simply \$12 million/\$180 million = 6.67%

-8. Using the formula for the present value of a perpetuity that grows at a constant rate we have:
+8. Using the formula for the present value of a perpetuity that grows at a constant rate, we have: